BirtasAdrian/Bugs/README.md

 **Description**

-When the user sends a request for update the response is [{"success":"0"}] not [{"success":"1"}] as in the documentation and status code is 200 OK for this.
+When the user sends a request for update the response is [{"success":"0"}] not [{"success":"1"}] as in the documentation and status code is 200 OK for it.

 **Steps to reproduce**

 1. Go to http://qachallenge.ro/api/test_api.php?action=update
 2. Select "PUT" method
-3. Use in Body, form-data section the Key id and value 417
+3. Use in Body, form-data section the Key "id" and value "417"
-4. Use in Body, form-data section the Key first_name and value Adrian
+4. Use in Body, form-data section the Key "first_name" and value "Adrian"
-5. Use in Body, form-data section the Key last_name and value Birtas
+5. Use in Body, form-data section the Key "last_name" and value "Birtas"
 6. Press SEND button

 **Expected result**